 Your German Shepherd’s daily feeding schedule will vary as they grow older.

-As a general rule, newborn puppies, and puppies up to 4-6 weeks in age need to be feeding off of their mother.
+As a general rule, newborn puppies and puppies up to 4-6 weeks of age need to be fed off of their mother.
 Their mother’s body has the essential micronutrients that aren’t available in dog foods to help them build up their immune system during their first few weeks of life.

 At 4 weeks of age, you can begin transitioning them into eating wet food, combined with their mother’s milk.
 Make it a slow, steady transition.

-Begin feeding them small amounts 3-4 times per day, over the course of 2 weeks.
-After 2 weeks, you can have them safely eating wet food only.
+Begin feeding them small amounts 3–4 times per day over the course of 2 weeks.
+After 2 weeks, you can have them safely eat wet food only.
 German shepherd puppies are like all other puppies of their size and age.

-Once your shepherd puppies reach 8 weeks in age, you can begin transitioning them into eating dry kibble.
-While you’re making the transition make sure that you’re adding 10% dry kibble per day, to their existing diet of wet kibble.
+Once your shepherd puppies reach 8 weeks of age, you can begin transitioning them to eating dry kibble.
+While you’re making the transition, make sure that you’re adding 10% dry kibble per day to their existing diet of wet kibble.

 This will help their digestive system adapt to the changes.

 Chicken meal here and there wouldn’t be of harm.
-Some experts are even saying that a chicken meal or a lamb meal early in your german shepherd life could be beneficial for him getting along with different types of food.
-Animal proteins are the best type of proteins.
+Some experts are even saying that a chicken meal or a lamb meal early in your German shepherd’s life could be beneficial for him to get along with different types of food.
+Animal proteins are the best type of protein.
 And that is a fact.

 Blue Buffalo Life Protection Formula Large Breed Puppy is our recommendation.

-Best Dog Food For German Shepherd Juniors & Adults
+Best Dog Food for German Shepherd Juniors and Adults

 Once your dogs reach 6 months old, you can make the final switch to dry food only.
 Spend two weeks transitioning, and then feed your dog twice per day.

-As you probably know, german shepherds are one of the large breed puppies so the high source of protein sources is a must have.
-Other than that food with animal protein, zinc proteinate, and omega fatty acids.
+As you probably know, German Shepherds are one of the large breed puppies, so a high source of protein is a must-have.
+Other than that, food with animal protein, zinc proteinate, and omega fatty acids

 More in-depth feeding guidelines can be found here.

-German Shepherds are known for having a healthy appetite but also have a fragile digestive system.
+German Shepherds are known for having a healthy appetite but also having a fragile digestive system.
 That means they’re more susceptible to allergic reactions and other health problems caused by low-quality dog foods.

-Adult dog food rarely changes when you establish a favorite for your doggo.
-Dog breeds like GDS are not pickers that are for certain.
-So be sure to add chicken meal or a lamb meal at least once or twice per month.
+Adult dog food rarely changes when you establish a favourite for your og.
+Dog breeds like GDS are not pickers, that is for certain.
+So be sure to add chicken meal or lamb meal at least once or twice per month.

 German Shepherd’s are unique from other dogs based on the fact that they have shorter colons than dogs of their size, and even some dogs that are smaller in size.
 Having a smaller, shorter colon means that they have a tough time properly absorbing all of the nutrients that they need from the food you’re giving them.

-The best way to combat this problem is to ensure their diet is packed with high-quality sources of fiber, such as oats, barley, fruits, and other leafy greens.
-The fiber helps aid their digestive process, working the food through their system quicker, while allowing them to withdraw the needed nutrients in higher numbers.
+The best way to combat this problem is to ensure their diet is packed with high-quality sources of fibre, such as oats, barley, fruits, and other leafy greens.
+The fibre helps aid their digestive process, working the food through their system quicker while allowing them to withdraw the needed nutrients in higher numbers.

-The coat health of your german shepherd could also suffer.
-In our experience kibble rich in amino acids, (especially omega fatty acids), animal proteins and low in fat is beneficial for a glorious coat of adult german shepherds.
+The coat health of your German shepherd could also suffer.
+In our experience, kibble rich in amino acids (especially omega fatty acids), animal proteins, and low in fat is beneficial for the glorious coat of adult German shepherds.

-Be aware, some dog food companies while promoting their brands tend to “hide” some of the ingredients like chicken meal peas,
+Be aware that some dog food companies, while promoting their brands, tend to “hide” some of the ingredients, like chicken meal peas.

 Gastric Bloat